gecharita/bookmark-manager/README.md

-- **src/app/bookmark/state**: contains all the components that implements Redux inspired NgRx pattern for managing the state of the bookmark.
+- **src/app/bookmark/state**: contains all the components that implement Redux inspired NgRx pattern for managing the state of the bookmark.

-- **src/app/app.state.ts**: contains of the state (store) of the whole application (currently only bookmark's).
+- **src/app/app.state.ts**: contains the state (store) of the whole application (currently only bookmark's).

 - **src/app/services/bookmark.service.ts**: contains a mock service that returns some predefined bookmarks.